 Like CyberGhost, privacy is critical for ExpressVPN.
 It also has a no-log policy.
-ExpressVPN didn’t cut corners when it came to security on its servers.

 It takes security very seriously and provides excellent features such as IPv6, DNS leak protection, an automatic kill switch, and split tunneling.
 Split tunneling is only available for macOS, Android, router clients, and Windows users.
 The built-in kill switch blocks all traffic if the VPN connection drops.

 It has over 3,000 servers spread across more than 160 locations.
 Most of its servers reside in over 90 countries, but a small percent are virtual servers.
 A virtual server routes your traffic through a server located in one country but gives it an IP from another.